Essential Magnetohydrodynamics for Astrophysics: Magnetic compressibility

 \section{Magnetic compressibility}

-(From {\ctl section \ref{Bcompress}}). {\parindent=-10pt {\bf a}.\ Show that under a uniform expansion, a uniform magnetic field stays uniform. {\bf b}.\ Next consider a uniform, isotropic expansion, such that the positions of a fluid particle initially at ${\bf r}_0$ becomes ${\bf r}_1=K{\bf r}_0$.
-Show that the magnetic pressure varies like $K^{-4/3}$, for arbitrary initial field ${\bf B}_0({\bf r}_0)$.
-[Be warned, however, of the limited practical significance of this fact.]}
+(From {section \ref{Bcompress}}). {\parindent=-10pt {\bf a}.\ Show that under a uniform expansion, a uniform magnetic field stays uniform. {\bf b}.\ Next consider a uniform, isotropic expansion, such that the positions of fluid particles initially at ${\bf r}_0$ becomes ${\bf r}_1=K{\bf r}_0$.
+If $n$ is the density of the fluid, show that the magnetic pressure $p_{\rm m}$ varies like $n^{4/3}$, for arbitrary initial field ${\bf B}_0({\bf r}_0)$.
+(Be warned, however, of the limited practical significance of this fact.)}

 \pb